 The Faculty has benefited from a significant period of capital refurbishment, funded largely through the Science Research Infrastructure Fund (SRIF) and University investment.
-In addition, successful bids to Wellcome, the Department of Health and One North East (the Regional Development Agency) have resulted in strategic capital developments at the Campus for Ageing and Vitality.
+In addition, successful bids to Wellcome, the Department of Health and the former One North East (the Regional Development Agency) have resulted in strategic capital developments at the Campus for Ageing and Vitality.

 The Faculty is also a key player in the development of Newcastle Science City.
 The Newcastle Science City initiative aims to establish North East England as one of the world’s premier locations for the integration of science, business and economic development, and to break down barriers between science and the wider regional community for the benefit of all.

 The project targets commercialisation of research in four key areas: Stem Cells and Regenerative Medicine; Ageing and Health; Molecular Engineering; and Energy and the Environment.